Exhibition room I

 Exhibition room III

-Copper engraving cabinet and princely tomb
+Copper engraving cabinet

 The opening times of the exhibitions in the castle are to be found in the "Tours" section.